 Now, you can cloak the link and make it short like the branded URL shown below:

 The main benefit of managing affiliate links with ThirstyAffiliates is that it stores your affiliate links in your site’s backend, so you can find the links easily anytime you want to add them to content.
-They’re searchable by names.
+They are searchable by name.

-Second, cloaking transforms long, ugly affiliate links into pretty links.
+Second, link cloaking transforms long, ugly affiliate links into pretty links.
 It also makes the affiliate links look like internal links which are actually external.
 This prevents your users from seeing direct affiliate links and enhances your chances of getting more clicks.
 It’s also good practice for SEO rankings.

 Best of all, using an affiliate link management plugin allows you to easily track your affiliate links in Google Analytics.
 MonsterInsights affiliate tracking also uses cloaked links for tracking.